 Discussion

-Red Berries White Clouds Blue Sky is a short novel for ages 8 to 12 year olds, which focuses on a troubling area of American history that Canada too shares - the imprisonment during wartime of certain ethnic groups deemed risky to national security.
-During the Second World War, in Canada, people of Japanese, Italian and Ukrainian heritage were sent to internment camps for for the duration of the war.
-These people had families, jobs and owned businesses.
+Red Berries White Clouds Blue Sky is a short novel for ages 8 to 12, focusing on the internment of innocent American citizens simply because of their nationality and race.
+During the Second World War, people of Japanese heritage were sent to internment camps.
+These people had families, owned businesses, and were involved in their communities.
 Virtually all were productive citizens who were very loyal to their new countries, grateful for the opportunities they had to make their lives better.
 It is this aspect and the grave injustice done to them by their adopted country's government and citizens that Dallas portrays through the character of Pop in the novel.
 His bitterness over his treatment and betrayal by his adopted country is the one aspect that is keenly demonstrated.

 Unfortunately the author's portrayal of the experience of being rounded up, relocated and living in the internment camps is mostly diminished due to Tomi's muted narrative.
 Dallas creates some excellent situations with good dialogue to portray certain aspects of the internment, such as when the FBI make ridiculous assumptions about Pop's Japanese newspaper and his use of the radio, and when his basic human rights were violated - he had no recourse to a lawyer and he was never charged with any crime.
-In these situations as the beginning of the novel, Tomi and her brother and Mr. Lawrence try to reason with the authorities to no avail.
+Tomi, her brother, and Mr. Lawrence try to reason with the authorities to no avail.
 But mostly Tomi tells rather than the reader experiencing the events - as in their struggle to adjust to life in the camps and how the internment affected family life.
 Other issues are briefly mentioned in Tomi's narrative such as her older brother Roy joining the all Japanese 442nd Regiment, which ended up becoming the most decorated unit of its size in US history.

 It should be noted that this children's novel is an extension of an earlier novel, Tallgrass, which Dallas wrote for adults on the Japanese internment experience.